-I’ve both had plantar fasciitis myself, and I’ve regularly treated patients with the condition over the last ten years.
-I’ve seen a lot of confusing information presented regarding how to treat plantar fasciitis.
+I’ve both had plantar fasciitis myself and have regularly treated patients with the condition.
+I’ve seen a lot of confusing information presented about how to treat plantar fasciitis.
 Most commonly recommended treatments are ineffective, can be costly, and more often than not fail to provide heel pain sufferers with permanent relief.

 Effective treatment requires treating the cause and not just the symptoms of heel pain.
 This article outlines a step-by-step plan based on the current understanding of how plantar fasciitis develops.